 - Telstra Lite 2: from $49

-Telstra offers a number of Nokia, Samsung and Telstra-branded smartphones to use with its prepaid plans.
+Telstra offers a number of Nokia, Samsung, OPPO and Telstra-branded smartphones to use with its prepaid plans.
 Usually these phones are not part of the plan deal, but by purchasing one outright through Telstra in conjunction with a plan, you may get a discount, so it’s worth comparing the prices.

-Of course it’s important to remember that these devices are usually locked to Telstra — this means that you’ll need to request for your device to be unlocked, plus pay any fees for unlocking, so you can use phone with a plan on a different network.
+Of course, it’s important to remember that these devices are usually locked to Telstra – this means that you’ll need to request for your device to be unlocked, plus pay any fees for unlocking, so you can use the phone with a plan on a different network.

 Is Telstra Prepaid right for me?

 Telstra has a wide variety of prepaid plans to choose from, tailored for a wide variety of needs.
 Whether you’re a regular phone user who requires unlimited calls, unlimited texts and plenty of data, or if you’re a light user looking for a low-maintenance plan, Telstra likely has you covered.

 Telstra has ramped up its plans to better reflect the competitive prepaid market, but there may be some MVNOs that offer more data for less.
 The Telstra network is unrivalled in Australia, but for the vast majority of people, it’s probably worth keeping your eyes peeled and regularly comparing plans.
-However, Telstra does offer a lot of extras which does make it stand out from its cheaper competitors.
-Not only will you have access to the Telstra Air WiFi network, but you’ll also have access to data-free music and sports streaming, just like on a postpaid plan, and as a Telstra customer, you’ll be able to earn points with your recharges as part of your Telstra Plus rewards.
+Just like on a postpaid plan, and as a Telstra customer, you’ll be able to earn points with your recharges as part of your Telstra Plus rewards.